endojs/endo/docs/secure-coding-guide.md

 computing base" ("TCB", like libraries and other services), which means it is allowed to provide incorrect service to correctly-behaving customers if the TCB misbehaves, but it must be clear about which code is in the TCB and which code is not being relied upon.
+And of course, the program is allowed to give bad service to incorrectly-behaving customers.

 Two pieces of mutually-suspicious code can safely interact if both are written in a defensively-consistent style.
 All services exposed over the